joric/j3de/README.md

 [![64k](http://img.youtube.com/vi/DElcgXfELWg/hqdefault.jpg)](https://www.youtube.com/watch?v=DElcgXfELWg)

-One scene uses pretty fast and robust 3-rd party metaballs code, based on Crystal Space Metaballs Demo (1999) by Denis Dmitriev.
+One of the scenes uses pretty fast and robust 3-rd party metaballs code, based on Crystal Space Metaballs Demo (1999) by Denis Dmitriev.
 The code recursively travels through adjacent cells and ought to (must to) be better than O(n^3).